Magnetic-monopole resummation justifies perturbatively calculated collider production cross sections: Conclusions and Outlook

 In the elementary MM case, on the other hand, there is no such a suppression, and the effective resummation theory applies intact.
 If, therefore, the theory also applies to the composite MM case, this would imply that the production of both types of monopoles could be treated on equal footing.
 This remains to be seen.

 An important formal aspect of the current work is a clarification of the connection of the effective quantum two-gauge-potential field theory of \cite{Alexandre:2019iub} with the classical theory of \cite{Zwanziger:1970hk}, where the gauge potentials satisfy the constraint \eqref{zwanzconstrA}.
 The quantum fluctuations of the potentials in the model of \cite{Alexandre:2019iub}, on the other hand, do not satisfy the constraint, behaving as independent variables.
 The consistency of this is proved via the background field method, applied to the effective quantum field theory model of \cite{Alexandre:2019iub}, and it relies on the assumption that the presence of background fields does not affect the model's UV fixed-point structure.
+In this way, we have argued in favour of the equivalence of our UV fixed-point effective field theory with the Zwanziger~\cite{Zwanziger:1970hk} two-potential formalism, at a quantum level.
+We have implemented the constraint between the potentials of \cite{Zwanziger:1970hk}, which in that work led to a non-trivial two-point function, yielding the standard Maxwell equations, via a delta-functional constraint in the respective path integral, linking the two quantum U(1) gauge fields of the model~\cite{Alexandre:2019iub}.
+We derived in this way, the classical Maxwell equations as a stationary point of our path integral, arguing that the constraint does not affect the UV fixed-point structure of the effective theory.

 As an outlook of our approach we mention the extension to MM cases of spin zero and one.
 From the experience we have with scalar HECOs~\cite{Alexandre:2024pbs}, we probably have to include self interactions among scalar MMs, which is a non-trivial task.
 Moreover, the extension of the EFT of \cite{Alexandre:2019iub} to vector (spin-one) MMs, is also highly non-trivial, given that unitarity in this case requires a non-trivial magnetic moment for the monopole, in analogy with the neutral gauge boson $Z^0$ of the SM quantum field theory~\cite{Baines:2018ltl}.